 - Managerial Decision-Making; Complex Business Environments; Information Technology and Operational Decision Sciences.

-All proposed papers must be submitted in electronic form (PDF format) using the DECON conference management system.
+All proposed papers must be submitted in electronic form (PDF format) using the DECON congress management system.